Top Activities & Things to do in Chinatown Paris

 The supermarket imports most of its stock and produce from China directly, so much of it made up of things you’ve never even seen or heard of before.
 Its fun to walk through the aisles and pick out strange foods or ornaments that make you feel like you’re somewhere other than Paris.

-There are a few Tang Freres stores around the streets of the 13th arrondissement, doing a guided walking tour in the area will reveal each of them along with many other weird and wonderful places to shop.
+Several Tang Freres stores can be found scattered throughout the streets of the 13th arrondissement.
+Embarking on a guided walking tour in the area will unveil not only each of these stores but also numerous other intriguing and delightful shopping destinations.

 Hidden Buddhist Temple in Chinatown Paris